 As my newly expanded post on Psychic Distance suggests, In the far-off days of Uther Pendragon, witches stalked the earth is no less effective, in the right place and to the right purpose, than something which evokes a particular witch's particular greeny-black rags and rust-patched broomstick.
 Similarly, I gather that writers of category romance are told not to be too specific about what the heroine looks like, so that the reader can read themselves into that role.

-As I was exploring in "The Desirable Difficulty of Sleeve and Paint", when the reader is doing a larger proportion of the work, she or he comes to "own" the experience that is conjured much more completely.
-The rhythm of stress-and-slack, of action and recuperation, seems to me crucial; by leaving room/time to breathe in the telling of the story, you leave time for the experience to reach full strength in the reader.
+So how does that happen?
+I was exploring in "The Desirable Difficulty of Sleeve and Paint", when the reader is doing a larger proportion of the work, she or he comes to "own" the experience that is conjured much more completely.
+By leaving room in the telling of the story, you leave time for the experience to reach full strength in the reader.
 So maybe this question is part of the wider one which I keep in the mental file labelled "The pictures are better on the radio".
 It's specially crucial in writing sex scenes because the pitfalls of Too Much Stuff are so close together and, as we all know, the best sex in a book is the sex that happens in the reader's head.

 I'm interested to see just how many other posts this one connects to, but at the moment I can't find some over-arching idea or principle that can pull all of them together.
 There's something here about psychic distance (close-up detail when we're close-up to an individual voice and point-of-view) and yet it's not just that, when you're choosing between met/kissed/fought, or at/under/beneath, or tree/willow/sapling.
 Maybe it's about the very nature of fiction, which takes ordinary, quotidian, individual experience and uses it to fill story-forms which first evolved for the telling of great, archetypal myths.
 What we're talking about here, perhaps, is about the shift to and fro along that spectrum, from the scent of a snuffed candle, which might be the one detail that brings your story alive, to Apollo in his chariot.